bsquidwrd/LennyBot/README.md

 If you want to add Lenny to your server without running from source click [here.](https://discordapp.com/oauth2/authorize?client_id=193179442665750528&scope=bot&permissions=0x00002000)

+The bot is triggered by the phrase `lennyface` and simply posts ( ͡° ͜ʖ ͡°) in the chat and deletes the invoking message.

 ## Requirements
 * Python (Preferably 3.5+)